Co-Occurring Mental Illness and Substance Use Disorders

 Resources on co-occurring disorders

-The Substance Abuse and Mental Health Services Administration (SAMHSA), Co-Occurring Center for Excellence, has fact sheets, slide shows and research reviews on co-occurring disorders.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has fact sheets, slide shows and research reviews on co-occurring disorders.

 Acknowledgement: Much of this information originally appeared in a public information document produced by the Minnesota Department of Human Services.